FrancesCoronel/personal-website-v3/_posts/2014-12-29-aaai-2015-month-left.md

 ------------------------------------------------------------------------

-I’ll be acting as a volunteer for [the conference](https://www.aaai.org/Conferences/AAAI/aaai15.php "AAAI 2015 Winter Conference") (it's the first winter conference, too, apparently) and was therefore lucky enough to get a \$200 scholarship and a complimentary registration (\$450, in my case) to attend.
+I'll be acting as a volunteer for [the conference](https://www.aaai.org/Conferences/AAAI/aaai15.php "AAAI 2015 Winter Conference") (it's the first winter conference, too, apparently) and was therefore lucky enough to get a \$200 scholarship and a complimentary registration (\$450, in my case) to attend.

-\$200 is very little to cover travel and hotel costs, but seeing as I have no serious research experience in the field yet, I’d say I’m still fine with it.
+\$200 is very little to cover travel and hotel costs, but seeing as I have no serious research experience in the field yet, I'd say I'm still fine with it.
 Especially considering these registration costs for a student AAAI member like myself…